 Commissions are standing bodies established by City ordinance or resolution for long-term service and are not connected with one particular project.
-These bodies are usually ongoing and meet on a regular basis each month.
-Copies of the ordinances establishing each City commission, the Bicycle, Pedestrian and Trails Committee, Economic Vitality Committee, and Committee on Energy and the Environment are included in Section V of this Handbook.
-A summary of existing commissions and committees are as follows.
+The City has nine standing bodies that are usually ongoing and meet on a regular basis.
+Each commission or committee may adopt an annual calendar establishing their regular meetings.

+A summary of each commission and committee's duties, membership composition and general meeting frequency are described below.